barrynormal/ng-voice-test/IMS_Provisioning.md

   * The nature of the issues raised by clients/users
   * How the system is connected to and updated
   * How tests can be performed to verify everything is as it should be
-  * The relationship between this system and related components
+  * The relationship between this system and other ng-voice components
+  * The full list of things managed by this (or similar) process

 3. The best structure for the documentation
   * Do we need separate pieces for technical and non-technical audiences *(Probably not)*